Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 where $\mathbf{M}$ is the masking matrix that $\mathbf{M}_{i,j}=0$ if the $j$-th element of vector $i$ is masked/dropped, otherwise $\mathbf{M}_{i,j}=1$.
 The matrix $\mathbf{M}$ is generated by Bernoulli distribution.

-\textbf{Feature Shuffling} The feature shuffling \cite{yu2021self,xia2021aaai,xie2021adversarial} switches rows and columns in the feature matrix $\mathbf{X}$.
+\textbf{Feature Shuffling} \cite{yu2021self,xia2021aaai,xie2021adversarial} switches rows and columns in the feature matrix $\mathbf{X}$.
 By randomly changing the contextual information, $\mathbf{X}$ is corrupted to yield augmentations.
 This method can be formulated as:

-where $\mathbf{P}_{r}$ and $\mathbf{P}_{r}$ are permutation matrices that have exactly one entry of 1 in each row and each column and 0s elsewhere.
+where $\mathbf{P}_{r}$ and $\mathbf{P}_{c}$ are permutation matrices that have exactly one entry of 1 in each row/column and 0s elsewhere.

-\textbf{Feature Clustering}.
-This augmentation method \cite{chen2022intent,lin2022improving,li2020prototypical} bridges CL with clustering, which assumes that there are prototypes in the feature/representation space and user/item representations should be closer to their assigned prototypes.
-The augmented prototype representations can be learned via clustering within the expectation-maximization (EM) framework.
-This method can be formulated as:
+\textbf{Feature Clustering} proposed by \cite{chen2022intent,lin2022improving,li2020prototypical} combines CL with clustering, assuming the existence of prototypes in the feature/representation space, and each user/item representation should be semantically similar to assigned prototypes where the prototypes are learned through unsupervised learning like EM algorithm.
+It is formulated as:

 where $\mathcal{C}$ is the presupposed clusters (prototypes) and $\tilde{\mathbf{C}}$ is the augmented prototype representations.